bpgrunwald/bpgrunwald/README.md

 -
 - 💞️ I’m looking to collaborate on projects that can help further develop technology as well as give me something new to learn.
 -
-- 📫 You can reach me on my LinkedIn if there is any specific project you think I would be useful with.
+- 📫 You can reach me on my LinkedIn if there is any specific project you think I could help you with.
 -
 - ⚡ Fun fact: ...